OfficialSirH/non-binary-formatter/documentation/[MS-NRBF].md

 This document covers versioning issues in the following areas:

 - Protocol Versions: The Serialization Header record has fields called **MajorVersion** and **MinorVersion** that denote the version of the .NET Remoting: Binary Format Data Structure in use.
 Because only one version of the .NET Remoting: Binary Format Data Structure has been defined to date, the value of **MajorVersion** is always set to 1 and **MinorVersion** to 0.
 Future revisions of the format would increment this value.
-The Serialization Header record is specified in section 2.6.1.
+The Serialization Header record is specified in section [2.6.1](#261-serializationheaderrecord).

-- Message Versions: MessageFlags (section 2.2.1.1) defines a flag named "Generic Method".
+- Message Versions: MessageFlags (section [2.2.1.1](#2211-messageflags)) defines a flag named "Generic Method".
 The flag indicates that the method being invoked is a **[Generic Remote Method](#generic-remote-method)**.
 The flag is valid only in Microsoft .NET Framework 2.0, Microsoft .NET Framework 3.0, Microsoft .NET Framework 3.5, and Microsoft .NET Framework 4.0.
-For more information, see [MSDN-.NET-FRAMEWORK].
+For more information, see [[MSDN-.NET-FRAMEWORK]](#122-informative-references).

 There are no localization-dependent structures described in this document.

 ## 1.7 Vendor-Extensible Fields

-This format allows implementation-specific name-value pairs called **[Message Properties](#message-properties)** to be added to the MethodCallArray (section 2.2.3.2) and MethodReturnCallArray (section 2.2.3.4) records.
+This format allows implementation-specific name-value pairs called **[Message Properties](#message-properties)** to be added to the [MethodCallArray (section 2.2.3.2)](#2232-methodcallarray) and [MethodReturnCallArray (section 2.2.3.4)](#2234-methodreturncallarray) records.

 ___
 # 2 Structures